19 Fun & Free (or cheap) Things to do in Asheville

 Bear sightings are so common!
 I saw one on my first hike!

 Here are a few easy waterfalls hikes in the Smokies nto get started!

 18. See where the Hunger Games was filmed

 Movie buffs will want to make the drive over to the beautiful Dupont State Forest and embark upon the Triple Falls trail.
 Not only will you get to see 3 beautiful waterfalls via a moderate hike, but you will also get to see a famous Hunger Games filming location.
 When you arrive at the base of the falls, you may remember the scene from the movie, although it is only featured briefly.

 19. Visit Grovewood Village

-After exploring the gorgeous Omni at Park Grove, head over to adjacent Grovewood Village, Asheville’s best hidden gem.
+After exploring the gorgeous Omni property, head over to adjacent Grovewood Village, Asheville’s best hidden gem.
 Biltmore Industries weaving and woodworking facilities were once located at this historic site.
 At the Biltmore Homespun museum, started by Edith Vanderbilt, you will learn how Biltmore Industries became one of the largest producers of handwoven wool.